- 1 The Definitive Buying Guide

 - 5 Bottom Line

-To help you out, we have created the best office chair reviews to give you an idea what is available on the market and how they stack up against others.
+To help you out, we have created this ultimate office chair buying guide to give you an idea what is available on the market and how they stack up against others.

 Just a chair, no matter how you look at it, right?
 Absolutely not!